yunusrf/til/technical_writing/TIL_format.md

  It offers you a hard-to-change article that you can return to and insert at a later date.
 You may discover that people will keep on asking you to explain things.
 The article can be re-written, and the next time you remember it, you can make an update.

  In the end, technical writing, editing, and publishing become better skills.
 Focus on getting the content out there, even if the article's length may be an issue.

+# Technical Writing Resources

+For writing, here are some of the resources:

+* [Technical Writing Courses](https://developers.google.com/tech-writing/overview) - This learning collection consists of courses and other resources from Google, that are meant to help you with technical documentation.
+Master the fundamentals of document planning and authoring.

+---

+This artiele is also pubshed in the HackMD platform and can be accessed from the link https://hackmd.io/@5nzOYLvzRjiFLWiQ_OYhUg/BkLS3_Dtd